solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 3: Add EXPLAIN option GENERIC_PLAN to display the generic plan for a parameterized query

 Previously, attempting to get an execution plan for a parameterized query was fairly complicated.
-For example, using a prepared statement will have several executions which may required you to execute all the sub-executions separately and then put the results together.
+For example, using a prepared statement will have several executions which may required the execution of all the sub-executions separately and then put the results together.
 Using the new PG16 feature will eliminate those extra steps when attempting to find performance issues with parameterized queries.

 1. Run the following command to attempt to get an execution plan for a parameterized query using the pre-16 method: